gmag11/WifiLocation/README.md

 > Support of SAMD microcontrollers have been deprecated.
 If you use MKR series boards from Arduino you can keep using version 1.2.5.
 > Newer developments will be done for ESP8266 and ESP32.

+> ## Google CA certificate expiration
+> Current Google CA certificate will expire on Dec 15th 2021.
+This is needed to validate security Google API address.
+I'll update it as soon Google release a new one.
+But keep in mind that you will need to update before that date to keep this library working

 ## Introduction
 When location information is needed in an electronic project, we normally think about a GPS module.
 But we know that mobile phones can get approximate location listening WiFi signals, when GPS is disabled or not usable because we are inside a building.